Toilet Training Resource Pack

 • Start to fill in a training chart and check the nappy at half hour intervals this will help you determine a pattern of when and how often your child wets/soils.

 • After a couple of weeks you can then take your child to the toilet at set times based on your observations.

 Potty Vs Toilet

 Children should feel safe and secure, in order to sit on the

 toilet they must; be able to balance, have good sitting tolerance, have

 their feet supported, feel comfortable and be able to relax!

-You may have to motivate the child/young person, to do this you need to
+You may have to motivate your child, to do this.

-• Play on the potty/toilet – blowing games such as blowing bubbles;
+• Play on the potty/toilet – blowing bubbles

-this relaxes the child/young person and can also stimulate the
+relaxes the child and can also stimulate the

 muscles to encourage them to open their bladder.